Julia-Petrova/portfolio/portfolio/tutorial_sample.md

 ### Example: sending CSV data as a stream

-The following Java example (using Vertx) demonstrates a basic HTTP client for streaming CSV data.
+The following Java example (using Vert.x) demonstrates a basic HTTP client for streaming CSV data.

 ```java
 // Create a Vertx instance